retaildevcrews/pib-gitops/README.md

 ## Work in Progress - todo

-- run ssh-keygen to generate id_rsa if not exists
+- run ssh-keygen to generate id_rsa
 - login to azure
 - create Managed Identity
 - Save your PAT (use PAT if set - explain why)